Freedom Lane: Zchool Days

 “Mulignon?”
 Paulie said.
 “It’s a term of endearment!”

-“We don’t have money for the school,” Helen said.
+“We don’t have the money for that prissy-ass school,” Helen said.
 “End of story.”

 “You got rocks for brains?”
 Paulie asked.
 “I’m telling you that I’ll pay for it.”